Skip to Content

 Along with using a sloping sewer hose support, you’ll want to keep your gray water and black water gate valves closed (you should ALWAYS leave your black valve closed!), opening them only when you want to dump your holding tanks.

-Also, if you’ll be camped in freezing temps for longer than a few days, you may want to consider insulating your gate valves so they’ll open when you need to dump those tanks.
+Also, if you are camped in freezing temps for longer than a few days, you may want to consider insulating your gate valves (if they’re not enclosed in a heated compartment) so they’ll open when you need to dump.
 Frozen gate valves and a full holding tank make a miserable combination.

 Run a 60-Watt Incandescent Light Bulb

-When we’re winter camping in very cold temperatures, we run a 60-Watt incandescent light bulb in our rig’s “basement” which is where our water compartment is located.
-While you might not think of a 60-Watt light bulb as providing much heat, it’s a small space and it serves to achieve our goal of not having to run our rig’s furnace (our single biggest consumer of propane) to keep the water compartment warm.
+When we’re winter camping in very cold temperatures, we run a 60-Watt incandescent light bulb in our rig’s water compartment.
+While you might not think of a 60-Watt light bulb as providing much heat, it’s a small space (so it doesn’t take much), and it serves our goal of not having to run our rig’s furnace (our single biggest consumer of propane) to keep the water compartment warm.

 We hang the lightbulb safely using a work light bulb guard like this: